Commentary On Opaleye Management Positions, Part I

 Stock #1: Blueprint Medicines (BPMC)

 The fund's largest position has increased over 160% in the past year.
-I have profiled the company a couple times starting in December, with the most recent article calling for the uptrend in the stock to continue.
+I have profiled the company a couple of times starting in December, with the most recent article calling for the uptrend in the stock to continue.

 The $1.5 billion biotech firm has a solid cash position and promising early stage pipeline, with early data for BLU-285 in advanced gastrointestinal stromal tumors (GIST) hinting that the drug could transform the treatment landscape for these patients.
 Maturing data throughout the year should continue to push shares higher.
 Meanwhile, advancing the company's RET inhibitor BLU-667 into the clinic in the near term could generate more interest among investors hoping for similarly impressive outcomes in NSCLC, thyroid, and other oncology settings.